 The conference theme is 2020 Teacher-Powered Odyssey: Rethinking Power in Education.
 We are looking for interactive and engaging session proposals from current teacher-powered practitioners.
 Ideal proposals cover the innovative ways teacher-powered governance changes teaching, learning, and leading at your school.
 Sessions should be designed from a “how to” perspective and focus on teacher-powered, student-centered design; principles; practices; structures; autonomies; and innovations.

 Please share with the selection committee a description of your proposed session.
 We are looking for sessions to incorporate design thinking activities that complement the conference’s theme of Rethinking Power in Education.

-Discounts for Presenters: Presenters receive 50% off registration pricing (up to 2 per session; or, with sessions where multiple schools are presenting, 1 per school)
+Discounts for Presenters: Presenters receive complementary registration (up to 2 per session; or, with sessions where multiple schools are presenting, 1 per school)